 Dallas Drug Smuggling Attorneys

 Serving Clients in Fort Worth, Denton, Austin & McKinney

 Smuggling controlled substances into and through the U.S. across international and state borders can lead to serious felony charges.
 As a border state, Texas authorities spend a great deal of time, effort, and resources on locating and prosecuting those who violate state and federal laws concerning the importation, transportation, distribution, sales, manufacture, and trafficking in illegal drugs.
 These drugs, known as controlled substances include street drugs such as cocaine, heroin, Ecstasy, or methamphetamine as well as unauthorized prescription medicines such as oxycodone, hydrocodone, and more.
 Drug smuggling is generally associated with possession of drugs with the intent to sell or distribute or drug trafficking charges.

-If you're facing any charges related to illegal drug smuggling in or around Dallas, you can depend on the professionalism and dedication of the lawyers at Hamilton Grant NTX.
+If you're facing any charges related to illegal drug smuggling in or around Dallas, you can depend on the professionalism and dedication of the lawyers at Hamilton Grant PC.
 Our firm has over 25 years of experience in aggressively defending the rights and interests of clients accused of criminal acts.
 Due to her outstanding level of legal ability and client service, Attorney Grant has been selected for inclusion in the Super Lawyers® lists of 2011 and 2012, has been Rated AV Preeminent® by Martindale-Hubbell®, which is the top rating possible, and has been named a Top 100 Trial Lawyer by the National Trial Lawyers Association.

 Call (214) 225-7117 to discuss your case with an experienced Dallas drug smuggling lawyer.
 We also serve clients in Collin County and throughout northern Texas.